tammy jo schoppet

 Wheel-thrown clay is a beautiful metaphor for the ebb and flow of our lives.
 A simple mound of clay is formed into a vessel, and gains strength when put through the fires of a kiln (or life).
 The potter has formed it, uniquely individual with a specific purpose in mind.
 Being that we are made up of the same elements found in the earth, and pottery being the chosen example the Creator uses to describe our existence, there is a connection that is undeniably surreal.

-Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections are what I hope to convey throughout my work.
-Because our natures as people are imperfect, I enjoy making the connections of healing.
-Past imperfections doe not mean that our futures can not take these scars and make them into beautiful!
-These two elements combined are the ingredients that speak to me… it’s human, it’s real and it’s always unique.
+Beauty to me is “Perfectly Imperfect”…The love of a perfect form inter-mingled with different organic imperfections, are what I hope to convey throughout my work.
+We as people are all “brokenly beautiful”.
+I enjoy making the connections of healing through clay, because I believe God allowed me to physically and emotionally heal through this hobby.
+Past imperfections may leave scars, but can be healed into something more beautiful!

 Since I was inspired through clay to heal and grow, I thought I’d share the other part of my personal and spiritual journey by putting what uplifts and inspires me in clay.
 Take a look at what’s coming out of my studio!